 (a) The Commission shall monitor the APS investigation conducted by any referral agency to ensure such an investigation is completed in accordance with M.G.L. c.
 19C, § 5 and 118 CMR 5.00: Investigations.

-(b) If the Commission determines that the best interests of the person with a disability require that the Commission conduct a staff investigation in place of, concurrent with, or jointly with that of the referral agency, the Commission shall so inform the referral agency and commence such an investigation; and
+(b) If the Commission determines that the best interests of the person with a disability require that the Commission conduct a staff investigation in place of, concurrently with, or jointly with that of the referral agency, the Commission shall so inform the referral agency and commence such an investigation; and

 (c) If, based upon the circumstances of the case, the Commission determines that the Commission should conduct its staff investigation under M.G.L. c.
 19C prior to or in place of that of the referral agency, the Commission shall inform the referral agency to defer its investigation under M.G.L. c.
 19C until further notice from the Commission.

-4.09: continued

 (3) All criminal investigations which are referred by the Commission to its Special Investigations Unit, the Attorney General, the appropriate District Attorney or the local police department in the municipality in which the criminal activity allegedly occurred shall be coordinated with any APS investigation being conducted pursuant to M.G.L. c.
 19C and shall be conducted so as to ensure the safety of the victim with a disability.